Caring for Tailored by OKA furniture

 • Swap reversible cushions around and turn where possible to ensure equal wear.

-• Selected Tailored by OKA ranges have cushion covers which are not fully reversible.
-Non-reversible fibre-filled cushions should have the pad removed from the cover and turned over occasionally.
+• Some Tailored by OKA styles have cushion covers which are not fully reversible.
+Non-reversible fiber-filled cushions should have the pad removed from the cover and turned over occasionally.

 • Cushions are likely to have moved during transit and, because they need time to settle, may cause slight lifting of the back pads.
 Redressing may be required so that they sit correctly.
-Ensure the cushion inserts are positioned squarely and flat on the seating platform so the backs sit flat to the seat.
+Ensure the cushion inserts are positioned squarely and flat on the seating platform so the backs sit flush with the seat.

 • The feel of the seat will vary depending on the fabric and size chosen; different fabric compositions can either give a more relaxed or firm feel to the seat when in use.
-Larger versions of a given style have more cushion surface area for air to escape, so may compact more and feel different from smaller versions of the same style.
+Larger versions of the styles have more cushion surface area for air to escape, so may become more compact and feel different from smaller options in the same style.

 Fire Retardancy